anishshobithps/linkshortner/backend/README.md

 #### Beginner Challenges

-1. URL Validation
+1. **URL Validation**
-   - Implement robust URL validation.
+   - Ensure the input URLs are valid before shortening.
-   - Handle invalid URL scenarios.
+   - Handle cases where users enter invalid or incomplete URLs.
-   - Add domain whitelisting.
+   - Add domain whitelisting to restrict certain URLs.

-2. URL Management
+2. **URL Management**
-   - Add URL deletion functionality.
+   - Allow users to delete URLs they no longer need.
+   - Implement a simple interface to manage shortened URLs.

-3. Error Handling
+3. **Error Handling**
-   - Provide descriptive error messages.
+   - Display clear and user-friendly error messages.
+   - Handle edge cases gracefully, such as server downtime or invalid requests.

-4. Basic Logging
+4. **Basic Logging**
-   - Log system activities for debugging.
+   - Log activities like URL creation, deletion, and errors.
+   - Use these logs for debugging or understanding usage patterns.

+---

 #### Intermediate Challenges

-1. Authentication
+1. **Authentication**
- - Implement user registration/login
+   - Implement user registration and login functionality.
- - Associate URLs with users
+   - Allow users to view and manage their personal list of shortened URLs.

-2. Advanced URL Features
+2. **Custom URL Slugs**
- - Support custom URL slugs
+   - Enable users to create custom slugs for their shortened URLs (e.g., `myshort.ly/custom-slug`).
- - Implement slug uniqueness
- - Handle slug collision scenarios
+   - Ensure the slugs are unique and handle cases where a duplicate is attempted.

-3. Rate Limiting
+3. **Rate Limiting**
- - Prevent URL creation abuse
+   - Prevent abuse by limiting the number of URL shortening requests per IP or user.
- - Implement IP and user-based rate limits
+   - Implement mechanisms to block excessive requests gracefully.

+4. **Basic Analytics**
+   - Show how many times each shortened URL has been accessed.
+   - Provide a simple stats page for users to track their URL performance.

+---

 #### Advanced Challenges

-1. URL Lifecycle Management
+1. **URL Lifecycle Management**
- - Add expiration to shortened URLs
+   - Add expiration dates for shortened URLs (e.g., URLs expire after 7 days).
- - Create background jobs for URL cleanup
+   - Create background jobs to remove expired URLs automatically.
- - Implement automatic link invalidation
+   - Notify users before their links expire, if applicable.

-2. Enhanced Analytics
+2. **Enhanced Analytics**
- - Track click sources
+   - Track the source of clicks (e.g., referrals from social media or direct visits).
- - Provide geographic click insights
+   - Provide geographic insights into where clicks are originating from.
- - Build a simple analytics dashboard
+   - Build an analytics dashboard to visualize the data.

-3. URL Safety Features
+3. **URL Safety Features**
- - Implement destination URL preview
+   - Show a preview of the destination URL before redirecting.
- - Add safe browsing checks
+   - Integrate safe browsing checks to block malicious links.
- - Extract and store URL metadata
+   - Extract metadata like the title and description from the destination URL for better user experience.

+4. **Custom Domain Support**
+   - Allow users to use their own domains for shortened URLs.
+   - Provide an easy setup guide for integrating custom domains.

+5. **Global Redirection**
+   - Implement region-based redirection (e.g., redirect users in the US to a different link than users in Europe).
+   - Use IP geolocation to determine the user’s region.

+6. **API Integration**
+   - Provide a public API for developers to integrate URL shortening into their applications.
+   - Include features like authentication, rate limiting, and analytics in the API.